What is the UCI World Cup?

 Jingle Cross sounds like a Christmas thing.
 Where did it get it's name?

-Yes, we are a Christmas themed race and.
+Yes, we are a Christmas themed race.
 The Jingle Cross was first held in December of 2004 with a Christmas theme and continued in either November or December every year up until 2015.
-We became famous by providing a great race for the athletes and making a fun event for the whole family continuing the Holiday theme.
-But in order to become a UCI World Cup, we had to move to September in order to fit into the already well established World Cup schedule.
-Our first World Cup was in 2016.
-But our Christmas theme is what we became famous for so we might as well keep it!
-No worries, our new theme is "Christmas Comes Early!"
+We became world renown by providing a great race for athletes while still making a fun event for the whole family using a Holiday theme.
+But in order to become a UCI World Cup, we had to move to September in 2016 to align with the UCI World Cup calendar.
+Since our Christmas theme distnguished us from all the other US races, we thought we should keep it!
+Our new tagline: "Christmas Comes Early!"

 How big is the Jingle Cross compared to other cyclo-cross events in the U.S?